DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Okay, Jon.
 Thanks for the question.
 Yeah.
 The performance on the consumable business was – we were pretty happy.
 And was there a big buy ahead?
 No. There wasn't.
 We did see an effect for the weather issues.
 The hurricane probably had 100 bps negative impact on the U.S. market.
 So hopefully that addresses your consumable question.

 On the $100 million and how to place it into your model on a calendar basis, I'm probably not going to be specific on exactly how it's going to flow through.
 I'll tell you we'll have cost savings that we'll realize through the balance of this year.
 We have some immediate opportunities to improve and save money.
-And then, I do think it will be pretty ratable over that two-year period when you start thinking about potential site consolidations.
-There's a longer tail to some of these actions.
+And then, I do think it will be pretty ratable over that two-year period.
+When you start thinking about potential site consolidations, there's a longer tail to some of these actions.
 But in terms of expense management and just better hygiene, that will take some time to run into the P& L, but we'll get it done in 2018 and 2019.
 Next question?

 Operator